Stephen Vogt: 2013

 Through July 22, Vogt was batting .325 with 12 home runs and 57 RBI in Sacramento, having played a career-high 71 games as catcher.
 He was named the Pacific Coast League player of the week on July 23, which capped a week in which he had four home runs in six games.
-Vogt was called back up to Oakland again on July 25 after Juso was placed on the disabled list due to a concussion.
+Vogt was called back up to Oakland again on July 25 after Jaso was placed on the disabled list due to a concussion.
 Jaso did not return for the season, leaving Vogt the sole left-handed-hitting catcher on the roster, sharing playing time with right-handed Derek Norris and Kurt Suzuki.
 The A's won the next four games with Vogt catching, making a total of eight consecutive wins in the first games with Vogt as catcher.
 Vogt hit his first career major league triple on August 31 in a 2–1 win over his former team, the Tampa Bay Rays.
 In the month of August, Vogt batted .328 over 56 at-bats.
 He finished September hitting 4 for 26 in his final 10 regular season games in September.
 In total, Vogt had a .252 batting average with four home runs in the 2013 regular season, as well as 16 RBIs, having appeared in 45 regular season games, and 135 at-bats.
 The Athletics were 27–13 in games that Vogt started.

 Vogt started in all five games of the 2013 American League Division Series, catching all but two postseason innings for the A's in their series with the Detroit Tigers.
 Although Vogt finished the regular season with a hitting slump, Oakland manager Bob Melvin started him in the ALDS because Vogt played well against Detroit during their series in August, when he played three of the four games and batted 4 for 11, with at least one hit in each game.
-Vogt led the Athletics to a win in Game 2 of the ALDS with a bases-loaded walk-off single in the ninth inning, off pitcher Rick Porcello.> It was Vogt's first career game-winning hit in the major leagues, and the first walk-off RBI in Major League Baseball postseason history by a rookie catcher.
+Vogt led the Athletics to a win in Game 2 of the ALDS with a bases-loaded walk-off single in the ninth inning, off pitcher Rick Porcello.
+It was Vogt's first career game-winning hit in the major leagues, and the first walk-off RBI in Major League Baseball postseason history by a rookie catcher.
 In Game 3 of the series, Vogt hit a triple off Aníbal Sánchez, and scored on Coco Crisp's sacrifice fly ball.
 Detroit ultimately won the series in five games.